“Peacock Skeleton with Crooked Feathers”

 “Yeah, he was big on cultivating Secret Fire, in-lab meditation, Eastern alchemy-type stuff.”

 “Eastern alchemy?”
 Jules perked up.
 “My research that led to the development of combat alchemy owes a lot to the Eastern masters and their teachings on physical self-perfection.”
-He surveyed the contents of the shelves and, sure enough, was pleased to find more than a few tomes on alchemy of the Far East.
+He surveyed the contents of the shelves and, sure enough, was pleased to find more than a few tomes on alchemy of East Asia.
 “Awesome,” he whispered, fingering the spine of an annotated copy of the Huangdi Yinfujing.
 “Hunter really didn’t take after his dad at all, did he?
 He’s a hardcore materialist.”

 The shelves, on further inspection, also contained all the requisite texts by the Western masters, including a copy of the Corpus Hermeticum annotated by Marie Meurdrac, along with some more esoteric treatises, and several contemporary publications by Evander and his recent predecessors.
 All in all, it was an impressive collection of alchemy-related writings, both common and obscure, and even included some tangentially relevant texts from other disciplines—a good number on divination and astrology, one on daemonology, and a few, to Jules’s surprise, that openly dealt with apostasies, one of which was a theoretical overview of maleficium that theorized the dark-magic discipline shared fundamental mechanics with Eastern alchemy and Western medicinal magic.
 Jules leafed through this odd little tract for a moment, then set it aside, thinking he might like to look over it more closely at a later time.